 Key Concepts of the Philosophy of Aristotle

-Aristotle was an ancient Greek philosopher who contributed the foundation of both symbolic logic and scientific thinking to Western philosophy.
+Aristotle was an ancient Greek philosopher who contributed to the foundation of both symbolic logic and scientific thinking in Western philosophy.
 He also made advances in the branch of philosophy known as metaphysics, moving away from the idealism of his mentor Plato to a more empirical and less mystical view of the nature of reality.
 Aristotle was the first philosopher to seriously advance a theory of Virtue Ethics, which remains one of the three major schools of ethical thought taken most seriously by contemporary philosophers.
 With all these contributions, he may have been the single most important philosopher in history until at least the late 18th century.

 Aristotle's Philosophy Through History

 As a young man, Aristotle studied at Plato’s school and remained there until Plato’s death.
 Afterward, he served as a tutor to Alexander the Great, a fact about his past that hurt his standing with many people once Alexander began to conquer the majority of the known world.
 Like his mentor Plato, most of Aristotle’s work was lost initially.
-Unlike Plato, his actual works were never recovered and instead we only have class notes from his students to give us an idea of what Aristotle’s views and beliefs actually were.
+Unlike Plato, his actual works were never recovered, and instead we only have class notes from his students to give us an idea of what Aristotle’s views and beliefs actually were.

 Science, Metaphysics, and Logic

-Aristotle believed that when trying to determine the fundamental nature of reality the only place to begin was with basic axioms.
+Aristotle believed that when trying to determine the fundamental nature of reality, the only place to begin was with basic axioms.
 One such axiom was the principle of non-contradiction, which states that a substance cannot have a quality and not have that same quality at the same time.
-Aristotle would use this concept not only as an important beginning point for natural philosophy and metaphysics but for the basis of symbolic logic, which he was the first to establish.
-Even though an axiom can’t be proven, it is something that we assume to true because it seems to be self-evident, and this allows us to move forward in establishing an argument.
+Aristotle would use this concept not only as an important beginning point for natural philosophy and metaphysics but also for the basis of symbolic logic, which he was the first to establish.
+Even though an axiom can’t be proven, it is something that we assume to be true because it seems to be self-evident, and this allows us to move forward in establishing an argument.

 Through symbolic logic with Aristotle, we had our first attempt to evaluate validity in reasoning.
-If for instance, “all insects are invertebrates” is our first premise and “all invertebrates are animals” is our second premise, then our conclusion that “all insects are animals” is a valid conclusion because it follows from the premises.
+If, for instance, “all insects are invertebrates” is our first premise and “all invertebrates are animals” is our second premise, then our conclusion that “all insects are animals” is a valid conclusion because it follows from the premises.
 This has nothing to do with the truthfulness of the premises.
 If we substituted the first premise for “all birds are invertebrates” and the conclusion “all birds are animals,” the logic is still valid regardless of the fact that the first premise is false.
-In this case we still get a true conclusion even though we have a false premise, and in this way Aristotle had proven that reasoning is separate from the truthfulness of the premises being considered.
+In this case, we still get a true conclusion even though we have a false premise, and in this way Aristotle had proven that reasoning is separate from the truthfulness of the premises being considered.
 A logical argument could have false premises and a true conclusion, but true premises would always lead to a true conclusion.

 Aristotle’s ethics do not deviate greatly from Plato’s in that they are agent-centered ethics, in which the moral agent determines the right moral action.
 Aristotle thought that no rules or appeal to consequences could possibly give a person correct guidelines in which to respond to all situations.
-His ethical viewpoint was largely disregarded in the medieval period where it was assumed that ethics had their basis in the will of God, and in the early-modern period more materialistic views of ethics began to compete with religious concepts.
+His ethical viewpoint was largely disregarded in the medieval period, where it was assumed that ethics had their basis in the will of God, and in the early-modern period, more materialistic views of ethics began to compete with religious concepts.

 Aristotle thought that the goal of human beings in their search for happiness was to reach Eudemonia, or a state of flourishing.
-He agreed with Plato that Virtue did not necessarily lead to a better life, but he did think that in order to achieve a true state of Eudemonia, aiming for virtue was necessary.
-Aristotle thought that the way to identify a virtue was that it was a middle ground between too vices in opposite directions.
-For instance, Temperance was identified by Aristotle as a virtue and the very definition of this term implies taking things in moderation.
+He agreed with Plato that virtue did not necessarily lead to a better life, but he did think that in order to achieve a true state of Eudemonia, aiming for virtue was necessary.
+Aristotle thought that the way to identify a virtue was that it was a middle ground between two vices in opposite directions.
+For instance, Temperance was identified by Aristotle as a virtue, and the very definition of this term implies taking things in moderation.
 While Virtue Ethics has come back in vogue, it is under contention what exactly key virtues are.
 Aristotle’s virtues are temperance, justice, fortitude, courage, liberality, magnificence, and magnanimity.
 Some philosophers might simply replace a term that they find too vague, such as justice, with a term they find more specific, like fairness.
 Others might insist on replacing certain virtues with entirely different ones.

 A more common objection that modern philosophers use is that what may be considered a virtue in one society may not be considered a virtue in another.
-In this way they accuse Virtue Ethics as being nothing more than moral relativism.
+In this way, they accuse Virtue Ethics as being nothing more than moral relativism.
 While Deontological and Utilitarian theories have their flaws, these philosophers argue that Virtue Ethics is merely a side-stepping of the ethical problem and is simply an endorsement of the moral norms of a given society rather than a normative ethical theory based on reason.
 Proponents of Virtue Ethics argue that since ethical theories proceed from shared moral intuitions in the first place, universal rules or criteria are not only ineffective but unnecessary to the person who wishes to achieve a morally virtuous life.